dandro/ConvenientGiraffeApiTemplate/README.md

 *This project has only been tested in Windows with a POSIX command line*

+## Dependencies

+You must have .Net SDK 5, Docker and a command line tool to use this template.

+## How to use

+Clone the project then rename all instances of `ConvenientGiraffeApiTemplate` to the name of your project.
+Modify the `dev.fsx` to point to the project you want to watch.

+### Restore Tools & Dependencies

+Run `dotnet tool restore` to install the tools.
+Then `dotnet restore` to install dependencies.

+### Run It

+To start the services run `docker compose -f docker-compose.dev.yml up` or `docker compose -f docker-compose.dev.yml up --build` to rebuild the images.

 # Stack Documentation

 A [Giraffe](https://github.com/giraffe-fsharp/Giraffe) web application, which has been created via the `dotnet new giraffe` command.